Nonreciprocity as a Generic Mechanism for Demixing in Flocking Mixtures

 where the $I_{\rm sd}^{\sps}$ and $I_{\rm coll}^{\sps}$ account for rotational self-diffusion and (anti-)alignment, respectively.
 These integrals read

 Equation~\eqref{eq_Icoll} is written under the standard assumptions behind the formulation of the Boltzmann equation.
-Namely, we assume that collisions involving more than two particles can be neglected, while they are sufficiently local such that all distributions in~\eqref{eq_Icoll} depend on $\bm r$ only.
+Namely, we neglect collisions involving more than two particles, while locality imposes that all distributions in~\eqref{eq_Icoll} depend on $\bm r$ only.
 In addition, we used the molecular chaos hypothesis to factorize the two-body particle distribution.